Hansen Unplugged: Joe Mixon

 Until we decide that hitting a woman really is that bad...until we decide that we will not accept or defend it anymore, until that day...what is it that Brent Musberger is supposed to say?

-He's just holding up a mirror, showing us a reflection of who we are, we should be ashamed and we're not...but we should be.
+He's just holding up a mirror, showing us a reflection of who we are, we should be ashamed and we're not.
+We should be.

 Copyright 2016 WFAA